syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Element-Events.md

 # Element Events

-Each HTML element in an HTML document is made to support events, such asClick, DoubleClick, MouseMove, KeyPress, and so on just like the Windows forms controls.
+Each HTML element in an HTML document is made to support events, such asClick, DoubleClick, MouseMove, KeyPress, and so on just like the Windows Forms controls.